How To Tell If It's Termites Or Carpenter Ants On Your Nassau County Property

 Carpenter ants and termites are both destructive pests to have inside your Nassau County property, and these two pests are attracted to similar conditions.
 Rotting wood and damp conditions can be a catalyst for property damage.
 If you're wondering if your property is being damaged, or you're wondering which of these pests you're dealing with, you've come to the right place.
 Here's what you need to know.

-termite damage
+termite damage on cabinet door

 When You See Mud